tsmtzs/humanSoundSculpture/README.md

 - Suggest improvements and bug fixes.

 ## License
-*Human Sound Sculpture* is distributed under the terms of CC??? license, except the code which is distributed under the terms of MIT license.
+*Human Sound Sculpture* is distributed under the terms of the CC??? license, except the code which is distributed under the terms of the MIT license.